Harvey: Too poor to flee the hurricane

 Judie, in the meantime, is concerned with approximately two other neighbors.
 Both got out earlier than the typhoon struck and were not yet back to examine that their houses were destroyed.

-She is distraught approximately the elderly lady who lives trailers along.
+She is distraught approximately the elderly lady who lives trailer alone.

 “She has no cash, and that became her home, and it was already crap, so…” Judie tails off as though she will think about no beneficial manner to complete the notion, no wish to provide.

-Meanwhile, down on the shore of Rockport, Robert Zbranek, 56, is attempting to relaxed his boat to the dock after it broke loose during the storm.
+Meanwhile, down on the shore of Rockport, Robert Zbranek, 56, is attempting to secure his boat to the dock after it broke loose during the storm.

 Damaged vehicle in Fulton, Rockport, Texas